 Riding The Bus In Samoa

 Taking the bus in Samoa is an experience you’ll never forget.
 It’s a great way to save on travel costs and to get to know the Samoan culture from a unique perspective (you’ll soon see why).
 Busses in Samoa are essentially massive Toyota trucks that have seen better days since hitting the road a few decades ago.
 Colorfully decorated, sometimes ‘gangsta style’, drivers always blast pop remixes to some of your favorite tunes Samoan style… that is when the Christmas mix isn’t playing in an endless loop.
-The most uncomfortable wooden benches that mankind could design line up the interior, with the space underneath and in the aisles kept free for bags, groceries and even cargo that might be loaded throughout the ride.
+The most uncomfortable wooden benches that mankind could design line up the interior, with space underneath and in the aisles kept free for bags, groceries, and even cargo that might be loaded throughout the ride.

 Aside from getting from point A to point B, taking the bus in Samoa will open your eyes to another aspect of Fa’a Samoa (the Samoan way).
-There’s a seating arrangement which may seem invisible to you at first, but every Samoan is totally aware of it.
+There’s a seating arrangement that may seem invisible to you at first, but every Samoan is totally aware of it.
 Tourists and the elderly will always be given a seat on the front benches, no matter how crowded the bus is.
 If offered, do not refuse, simply say thank you (faafetai lava) and observe what’s happening around you.
 As the bus fills up, Samoans will start to play ‘musical chairs’.
-Children and even teenagers free up their seat in favor of those older than them, only to sit on their laps… Total strangers quietly sit on each other until either benches free up or it’s time to get off – whichever comes first.
+Children and even teenagers free up their seats in favor of those older than them, only to sit on their laps… Total strangers quietly sit on each other until either benches free up or it’s time to get off – whichever comes first.
 It’s incredible to witness how Samoans get along so well with each other!

 Each village has its own privately operated line, with the final destination clearly marked on the front of the bus (which may not mean much to you).
 You’ll have to ask around which line to take and keep in mind that it is very difficult to get from one village to another without connecting first in Apia, as busses essentially connect a village to Apia (or Salelologa) and vice versa.
 There are ‘central stations’ in Apia and Salelologa, but you can just flag a bus from the main road and get off wherever you want.
 In fact, it’s very common for the driver to stop along the way for gas and a bit of shopping in discount grocery shops.
 Locals know the drill, quickly disembarking and returning within minutes with groceries for the family anticipating their imminent return in the village.